 While some changes in your life are expected and can be planned for, many of the biggest changes you’ll experience are sudden and can catch you by surprise.

 Here’s the problem: even if you have a nice cushion right now, it’s easy to blow through everything in the blink of an eye.

 I don’t just know this from watching “Real Housewives.”

 I know, because I saw it happen to my own mother.

 I always wish she’d had someone like me (me now, that is) to help her make smart choices for lasting wealth.

-I’m Russ Thornton, founder of Wealthcare For Women, and that’s what I do.
+I’m Russ Thornton, financial advisor and founder of Wealthcare For Women – that’s what I do.

-I help women who are dealing with divorce
+I help women who are dealing with change

 deal shrewdly and powerfully with their money.